matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 #eval n0                              -- 42
 ```

-The example above uses the syntax of the [**Lean programming language**](https://en.wikipedia.org/wiki/Lean_(proof_assistant)), created by Leonardo de Moura in 2013.
+The example above uses the syntax of the [**Lean programming language**][Lean], created by Leonardo de Moura in 2013.
 Basic computations are natively supported in Lean.

 ```haskell
 #eval 2 * n0                          -- 84